🕑 Reading time: 1 minute

-Segregation in deep foundations and rafts of thickness more than 1 meter, there is every possibility of presence of segregated concrete near bottom or in center if proper supervision is not there.
+Segregation in deep foundations and rafts of thickness more than 1 meter, there is every possibility of the presence of segregated concrete near the bottom or in the center if proper supervision is not there.
 Such segregation can be detected by advanced method of testing like ultrasonic testing.

-In case of doubt random ultrasonic testing should be conducted and if it is present, designer’s opinion should be taken.
+In case of doubt, random ultrasonic testing should be conducted and if it is present, the designer’s opinion should be taken.
 This type of segregation can be rectified by pressure grounding with special chemical compounds.

 After any defect rectified by pressure grouting core test has to be performed to ensure that the strength of concrete has reached to the desired level.